-Incredible French 18th C Corset/Sash Embellishment
+Incredible French 18th C Corset/Sash Embellishment in Silver

 During the Georgian era, when new sources of silver were found in silver-rich South America, the production of silver jewelry flourished.
 Silver was the most popular type of metal for making jewelry in Europe at the time and has remained one of our most prized jewelry-making materials to this day.